kylehowells/Word-Processing-Tools/Word-List/readme.md

 python wordlist.py -i "input_file.txt" -o "output-wordlist.txt"
 ```

-**Note:** This is written to scan files line by line so as to minimise ram requirements and allow it to process very large files.
+**Note:** This is written to scan files line by line to minimise ram requirements and allow it to process very large files.